 University Library COVID-19 Response

-Welcome back to the University Library!
+Welcome to the University Library!

 We remain committed to the health and safety of library visitors, and our goal is to reduce the risk of spreading COVID-19 to the greatest extent possible.
 With that in mind, we have plans in place to help mitigate possible spread, while maintaining access to library facilities and services on which the campus community depend.

-The Fireplace Reading Room is closed until further notice.
+The Fireplace Reading Room is open.

 The university worked with Ames and Story County on a coordinated social responsibility campaign – “Cyclones Care,” and this message is conveyed uniformly around campus.
 You will see coordinated signage in Parks Library, the College of Veterinary Medicine, and the Design Reading Room, and it reinforces the campaign's four key behaviors:

 - Wash or sanitize hands often